stonyyi/cine-io/development/heroku_documentation.md

 var client = CineIO.init({secretKey: process.env.CINE_IO_SECRET_KEY});
 ```

-Additional examples can be found at the repositories homepage: https://github.com/cine-io/cineio-node
+Additional examples can be found at the [repository's homepage](https://github.com/cine-io/cineio-node).

 ## Using with Python